-Stable doors are traditionally seen in rural period properties or country cottages and offer the flexibility of having the top half of the door open whilst the lower half is still closed, or opening the door fully.
+Stable doors are traditionally seen in rural period properties or homes in the countryside.
+They offer the flexibility of having the top half of the door open whilst the lower half is still closed, or opening the door fully.
 Composite stable doors offer this flexibility, along with the latest high-quality materials, security and weatherproof standards.

 They are ideal for those who wish to keep an eye on children or pets in the garden, or to keep toddlers safely indoors whilst still allowing fresh air in.